anderson-aristotle/js-objects-constructors/README.md

 JavaScript's answer to the copy-and-paste reuse problem is **constructor functions**.
 Constructor functions:

-- Always start with a capital letter (convention)
+- Always start with a capital letter (convention).
-- Are always used with the `new` keyword (self-enforced)
+- Are always used with the `new` keyword (self-enforced).

 Bad things happen when you break these rules.